Le Tigre (album): Composition

 Le Tigre's music spans 1960s pop, punk rock, and lo-fi new wave.
 The band members listened to pop and hip hop music while making it.
 Le Tigre plays Farfisa organs, samplers, turntables, and guitars on the album.
-Many of the album's beats were programmed on an Alesis HR-16b drum machine.
-Fateman stated that she found the use of a drum machine liberating because "it makes you self-sufficient."
+Many of the album's beats were programmed on an Alesis HR-16 drum machine; Fateman stated that she found the use of a drum machine liberating because "it makes you self-sufficient."
+Various parts were sampled and played on an Ensoniq Mirage.